Creative collection of art for Morley-Ellenbrook Line - METRONET

 Jack Bromell – as a mural artist, Jack will transform the walls around the Whiteman Park Station entrance with three giant Wedge-Tailed Eagles in flight and abstract Swamp and Stout Paperbark leaves and flowers.
 The Wedge-Tailed is an iconic WA bird of prey and a celebrated native species of Whiteman Park.
 In developing his concepts, Jack engaged with Whiteman Park consultant ecologists and aims to meet with local schools and the broader community to help him paint the eagles and background patterns from ground level.

-Mark Datodi – for Malaga Station’s perforated screens Mark has drawn inspiration from the Banksia trees in and around Malaga Station and the surrounding Bennett Brook and Bennett Springs area.
+Mark Datodi – for Ballajura Station’s perforated screens Mark has drawn inspiration from the Banksia trees in and around Ballajura Station and the surrounding Bennett Brook and Bennett Springs area.

 Kambarni Bin Salleh – has designed patterned screens located between the platform and Ellenbrook Station.
 The design will represent people moving through the surrounding spaces - walking through changing landscapes, trees, bush, riverside and shallow waters, paying respect to the natural environment, and acknowledging the custodianship of the Whadjuk Noongar People.